35 Signs You Were a Travel Agent in the 1980s

 Columns and columns of numbers…

-Pan Am was the airline of choice for James Bond in his first four films.
+Pan Am was the airline of choice for James Bond in four of his films (though he only made it onto three of the flights).

 “I’m sorry, you’ll have to buy a new one.
 I will file a lost ticket claim.”